printpal-io/Klipper-PrintWatch/README.md

-# PrintWatchAI_Backend
+# Klipper-PrintWatch
-Backend component for PrintWatchAI Plugin for Duet This backend monitors the webcam stream on any RepRapFirmware printer for spaghetti type defects.
+PrintWatch Plugin that runs on any [Klipper](https://github.com/Klipper3d/klipper) based 3D Printer.
+This backend monitors the webcam stream on any Klipper printer for spaghetti type defects.
 It can work with any camera that is accessible via an IP address/HTTP endpoint.
+This Plugin requires [Moonraker](https://github.com/Arksine/moonraker) for making API requests to the Klipper firmware.

+If you are an OEM using Klipper for their printers, please [contact us](https://printpal.io/contact/) for a more custom integration, support, and licensing options.

 ## Installation
-This Backend component can be installed on any Linux device.
+This Backend component can be installed on any Linux device that is running Klipper.
 Ensure that the latest version of pip is installed on your device with the following commands:
 ```
 pip install --upgrade pip
 ```